TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/mobile-page.md

 # Mobile Page

-The BlueKing LessCode (LessCode) is a visual drag-and-drop integrated development platform that helps developers simplify and speed up the app development process.
+The BlueKing LessCode (LessCode) is a visual drag-and-drop integrated development platform that helps developers simplify and speed up the APP development process.
 This documentation will provide a detailed introduction to the related content of LessCode mobile development, including component libraries, layout management, routing rules, and the use of responsive units.

 <img src="../../../../images/help/en/mobile-1.png" width="80%" alt="layout-guide" class="help-img">